supervisely/docs/data-organization/project/projects.md

 Upload images or videos or other files from your computer at the "Import" page.
 You will be asked to provide a name for a Project — and after successful import, you will have one.

-### Grab a sample for Explore

-At the Explore page we have a selection of sample projects — if you don't have data on your computer, you can start with this.

 ### Add using API

 If you want to automate the process of adding new data, it's a way to go!
-We have a powerful API, SDK and an infrastructure like build-in Python Notebooks that lets you start in no time.
+We have a powerful [API](https://api.docs.supervisely.com) and [SDK](https://supervisely.readthedocs.io/en/latest/sdk_packages.html) that lets you start in no time.

 ## Project Type

-When you create a Project, you must specify what type of data would be stored in that project.
 At the moment we support:

 - Images
 - Videos